 Each fall, districts submit records for students enrolled in their districts, including new enrollees and students who attended the previous school year.
-A district is not required to submit leaver records for students who return to the district during the school-start window, which ends the last Friday in September.
+A district is not required to submit leaver records for students who return to the district between the first day of school and the last Friday in September (i.e., the "school-start window").
 A district is required to submit leaver records for students who return after that date and have not been accounted for by TEA.
+For fall 2008, the school-start window was extended to October 24 to allow students misplaced by Hurricane Ike more time to return to school, either in the affected areas or other areas of the state.